My Oracle Lives Uptown

-Track listing (CD version)

-Album info
+Background

 The album was produced by William Orbit over a period of six years.
 Many of the tracks on the final CD have been previously available to listen on the artist's website.
 Contributors to My Oracle Lives Uptown include Laurie Mayer, from Torch Song; "White Night" is a remake, the track having been previously released by Torch Song.

-The song "Purdy" has been used in 2007 for Madonna's H&M clothes design campaign.

-A CD single for the track "Optical Illusions" has been released with several remixes and a new mix of the song by William Orbit named "Billy Buttons Mix".
+The song "Purdy" was used in 2007 for Madonna's H&M clothes design campaign.
+A CD single for the track "Optical Illusions" was released with several remixes and a new mix of the song by Orbit named "Billy Buttons Mix".

-The physical release contains a 20-page booklet with art design conceived by William and Laurie Mayer, and put together by his webmaster Richard Shea.
-Most of the images are photos taken by William himself or Laurie Mayer.
+The physical release contains a 20-page booklet with art design conceived by Orbit and Laurie Mayer, and put together by his webmaster Richard Shea.
+Most of the images are photos taken by Orbit himself or Laurie Mayer.

-Album Marketing
+Marketing

-For marketing the new album Orbit has created a blog on his website in which he weekly posts pictures, information and song downloads.
-He has been using the microblog service Twitter to spread news, opinions and personal pictures as well.

-He has been appearing in several British TV and Radio shows to promote the album.
+For marketing Orbit created a blog on his website on which he posted pictures, information and song downloads weekly.
+He also used Twitter to post news, opinions and personal pictures as well.
+He has also appeared on several British TV and radio shows to promote the album.

-Internet Leak
+Internet leak

 In May 2009, a promo version of the album was leaked on the internet.
 The track list for this promo differs from both the digital and CD versions of the final album.
 The version of "Drift So Far" is slower and more ambient than the website version on the final album.
 "Optical Illusions" (Billy Buttons Version) on the final album is slightly shorter than the promo version and has been subtly remixed.
-Unlike the final album, the promo includes "Nimbus", which was later released as a free download from William Orbit's blog.
+Unlike the final album, the promo includes "Nimbus", which was later released as a free download from Orbit's blog.